Pvt. Merle Lloyd Miller

 Every two weeks the prisoners would change shifts.
-When this happened there was a eighteen hour long swing shift.
+When this happened there was an eighteen-hour-long swing shift.
 Since the ore was heavy and the heat tremendous, the POWs worked thirty minutes on and thirty minutes off.
-From September 8, 1944 until September 1, 1945, the POWs were forced to work without a day off.
+From September 8, 1944, until September 1, 1945, the POWs were forced to work without a day off.

-Food at the camp was prepared by prisoners and the rations were better at this camp than at the other camps.
+The food at the camp was prepared by prisoners and the rations were better at this camp than at the other camps.
 Although it was mostly rice, there was also barley and soybean when it was in season.
-They also received dycons which was an overgrown white reddish.
+They also received daikons which were an overgrown white reddish.
 Most of the vegetables they ate were from a garden they tended.
 The prisons sliced it and boiled it into a thin soup.
 The only meat they received was from three or four cobras that they had discovered inside a giant anthill.
 Once they even had real Irish potatoes.